 Fireplaces and exterior-facing windows and doors are other critical areas homeowners should inspect at least once a year.
 Caulking and weather-stripping do wear over time, especially when confronted with the outside elements year after year.
 Spend one weekend each fall replacing any faulty weather-stripping and caulking.
 Check the adjoining edges where your fireplace meets the walls, as those are common places for air to sneak through, and caulk as needed.

-To schedule a professional consultation with One Source Heating and Cooling to make your home more energy-efficient, call (205) 509-1929.
+To schedule a professional consultation with One Source Heating, Cooling & Electrical to make your home more energy-efficient, call (205) 509-1929.

 Image provided by Shutterstock